 “We recognize that education is the best investment we can make for the future of our company and communities we serve,” said McIntyre.
 “We are delighted to partner with Gwinnett Tech for the production of quality graduates who will join the workforce and grow future leaders for our state and nation.”

 The opening of the 26,000 square-foot, state-of-the-art D. Scott Hudgens, Jr. Early Education Center on the college’s campus will provide students studying early childhood education a hands-on experience in a quality learning environment, as well as serve as a nurturing educational center for children aged 6 weeks to 12 years.
-The Center will provide infant, toddler and before- and after-school care, plus a Pre-Kindergarten program, following the National Association for the Education of the Young Child (NAEYC) accreditation standards.
+The Center will provide infant, toddler and before- and after-school care, plus a Pre-Kindergarten program, following best practices in Early Childhood Education.

 Atlanta Gas Light is one of the nation's oldest utility companies, chartered originally in 1856 to provide 50 gas lights for the streets of Atlanta.
 Today the organization serves nearly 1.5 million residential, commercial and industrial customers in 243 communities throughout Georgia.
 It is the eighth largest natural gas distribution utility in the United States, and the largest in the Southeast.
 AGL’s donation to the D. Scott Hudgens, Jr. Early Education Center is part of the organizations commitment to supporting three philanthropic areas, including education (math & science), community enrichment (low-income housing and energy assistance) and environmental stewardship.

 To learn more about the D. Scott Hudgens, Jr. Early Education Center, call 770-685-1250 or visit www.GwinnettTech.edu.
 To pre-register a child for the Center, log on to www.GwinnettTech.edu/heec.